 So let’s get started!

 One large egg contains roughly 1g of net carbs.
 Eggs are a great source of protein and contain many essential nutrients, making them a perfect food for those on a low-carb diet.
 Plus, they can be prepared in a variety of ways and are foundational to many low-carb recipes.

 Here’s a few of our favorite low-carb egg recipes:

-Cheese is another good option when it comes to eating low-carb.
-In fact, it’s a great option in that is typically high-fat, moderate protein, and low-carb.
-One ounce of goat, bleu, and cream cheese all have 1g or less of net carbs.
+Cheese is another good option when it comes to eating low carb.
+In fact, it’s a great option in that it’s typically high fat, moderate protein and low carb.
+One ounce of goat, blue or cream cheese all have 1g or less of net carbs.

-Because chicken is low in carbs and high in protein, it’s great to eat by itself, or in any number of recipes.
-Plus, it’s staple food that’s not hard to find and doesn’t break the bank.
+Because chicken is low in carbs and high in protein, it’s great to eat by itself or in any number of recipes.
+Plus, it’s a staple food that’s not hard to find and doesn’t break the bank.
 Win-win!